micro/micro/README.md

 - **Registry** - Centralised service discovery and API endpoint explorer with feature rich metadata
 - **Store** - Key-Value storage with TTL expiry and persistent crud to keep microservices stateless

+### API

+The server embeds a HTTP API gateway (on port 8080) which can be used to make requests as simple JSON.

+### Proxy

+Additionally there's a gRPC proxy (on port 8081) which used to make requests via the CLI or externally.

 ### Framework

 Micro comes with a built in Go framework for service based development.